Chemical garden

-A chemical garden is a set of complex biological-looking structures created by mixing inorganic chemicals.
-This experiment in chemistry is usually performed by adding metal salts, such as copper sulfate or cobalt(II) chloride, to an aqueous solution of sodium silicate (otherwise known as waterglass).
-This results in the growth of plant-like forms in minutes to hours.
+A chemical garden is a set of complex biological-looking structures formed by mixing inorganic chemicals.
+This experiment in chemistry is usually performed by adding metal salts, such as copper sulfate or cobalt(II) chloride, to an aqueous solution of sodium silicate (otherwise known as waterglass).This results in the growth of colorful, long, tubular, plant-like structures that form within minutes to hours.
+In addition to these, organic chemical gardens have also been demonstrated.

-The chemical garden was first observed and described by Johann Rudolf Glauber in 1646.
+The chemical garden was first observed and described by Johann Rudolf Glauber in the 17th century i.e., in 1646.
 In its original form, the chemical garden involved the introduction of ferrous chloride (FeCl_{2}) crystals into a solution of potassium silicate (K_{2}SiO_{3}).
+However, they were not studied in detail until the 2000s.

+Chemical gardens have attracted increasing scientific interest because they can mimic geological and biological structures.
+Their nonequilibrium behaviour provides model systems for investigating self-organization and hypotheses about the emergence of life on earth and mars.
+Hydrothermal vent chimneys are regarded as natural analogues of chemical gardens and have been widely studied as models for studying origins of life.

+Chemical gardens are named for their plant-like appearance and growth.
+The study of these structures and related self-organized systems is known as "chemobrionics", an emerging interdisciplinary field that integrates the concepts of physics, chemistry, materials science, biology and complex systems science to investigate reaction-diffusion-driven pattern formation.
+The term chemobrionics derives from "chemo" and the Greek word bruein ("to grow or enlarge"), referring to the osmotically driven growth of chemical gardens and related self-organized inorganic systems.